Chalay Thay Saath

-Chalay Thay Saath is a 2017 Pakistani romance film directed by Umer Adil with producer Beenish Umer & Executive Producer Sheikh Shiraz Mubashir starring Syra Shehroz, Osama Tahir, Zhalay Sarhadi, Behroze Sabzwari, Mansha Pasha, Faris Khalid, Kent S. Leung, Shamim Hilaly and Sherbaaz Kaleem.
+Chalay Thay Saath is a 2017 Pakistani romance film directed by Umer Adil with producer Beenish Umer and Executive Producer Sheikh Shiraz Mubashir starring Syra Shehroz, Osama Tahir, Zhalay Sarhadi, Behroze Sabzwari, Mansha Pasha, Faris Khalid, Kent S. Leung, Shamim Hilaly and Sherbaaz Kaleem.
 It is executively produced by Sheikh Shiraz Mubashir.
 The film was released on 21 April 2017.

 Plot

 The film is based around the character of Resham, a doctor who is on a journey to discover her past and future alongside her friends.
 The film depicts a cross-border love story between a Chinese man and Resham, which ends in their marriage.